molssi-seamm/molssi-seamm.github.io/source/index.rst

 2. A :ref:`graphical user interface` (GUI) to help you edit flowcharts and simulation input files.
 3. A :ref:`Dashboard` for monitoring your jobs.
 4. A :ref:`Job Manager` to automatically execute flowcharts in laptops, university clusters, supercomputers or in the cloud.
-5. A :ref:`Job Datastore` to help you manage the many calculation you do throughout the year.
+5. A :ref:`Job Datastore` to help you manage the many calculations you do throughout the year.
 6. A plug-in architecture that makes it straightforward for developers to implement and incorporate their codes and scripts into SEAMM.

 Getting Started